linkeddatacenter/BOTK-core/README.md

-The primary focus o BOTK are Local Business, defined as a legal organization Business witha physical postal address contact point.
+The primary focus o BOTK are Local Business, defined as a legal organization Business with a physical postal address contact point.
 BOTK vocabulary extends schema.org with some custom resource related to businesses:

 ## String context